-• (with some exceptions) any lump sum paid on your death before reaching age 75 (that would potentially be tax-free under the tax rules).
+(with some exceptions) any lump sum paid on your death before reaching age 75 (that would potentially be tax-free under the tax rules).

-These are referred to as 'relevant benefit crystallisation events' (with a wider definition than with the 'lump sum allowance').
+These are again referred to as 'relevant benefit crystallisation events' (with a wider definition than with the 'lump sum allowance').

 A lump sum paid on your death from funds that you have already accessed and are supporting a drawdown pension are also subject to your available 'lump sum death benefit allowance' where that lump sum could nominally be paid tax-free (so where you die under age 75).
-There are, however, some exemptions (please see later question).
+There are, however, some exemptions, including where the lump sum is paid from drawdown funds that were crystallised before 6th April 2024 (please see a later question).